alexarguello/flatmap-docs-kit/docusaurus-resource/docs/00-getting-started/_intro.md

 # feature-priority: high         # suggested / medium / high
 # feature-responsible: openjdk   # community / openjdk / oracle-architects / jsr / vendor:redhat / project-lead:<name>
 ---

+## Welcome to this resource on Java and AI!

+Wether you're new to AI, new to Java, seasoned in both, or looking for classroom materials, here you'll find your joy.

+This site has short intros and clickable flatmaps to help you get where you need to get, as fast as possible.

+Do you want to contribute yourself, or know about an interesting resource to link here?
+Have a look at our contribution guideline (we made it as easy as possible, promised!).